-For married people, their spouse is often a natural fit to be an ally.
-In some case, the spouse may be the only ally needed.
-However, a spouse may also be too close to the situation to give constructive feedback and support.
-In many cases, the spouse needs some time for personal healing and is not ready to provide moral support.
-Your spouse should make the decision as to whether or not they want to be your ally.
+Spouses can be a natural ally option.
+However, a spouse/partner may also be too close to the situation to give constructive support and may need personal healing.
+Your spouse should decide whether or not they want to be your ally.

-How to bring up the subject in person
+How do I bring up the subject in person?

-Share your story: Tell your potential ally what your struggling with and what steps you’re taking to overcome the issue.
+- Share your story.
+Tell your potential ally what you’re struggling with and what steps you’re taking to overcome pornography in your life.

-Ask: It is time to ask this person to consider being your ally, but don’t demand an immediate answer.
+- Ask him/her to be your ally.
+You should ask the person to be your ally, but don’t demand an immediate answer.
 Invite them to ask you questions, and give them a few days to think it over.
-They can’t be forced to be an ally, it has to make sense to them.
+Do not force or beg someone to be your ally; Potential allies should willingly consent to be an ally.